VoxAtx/DLI-notebooks-VoxAtx/building-a-brain/README.md

 ## Followup Materials

 Want to learn how to build more state-of-the-art models?
-Check up the follow-up to this article, [Getting Started with Deep Lea
+Check up the follow-up to this article, [Getting Started with Deep Learning](https://courses.nvidia.com/courses/course-v1